S-Cardenas/Bloc_Assessment/algorithms/algorithms.md

 ```

 ##### O(N^2)
-O(N^2) represents an algorithm whose execution time is directly proportional to the square of the size of the input size.
+O(N^2) represents an algorithm whose execution time is directly proportional to the square of the size of the input data.
 You will see this time complexity most often in algorithms that have nested iterations over the data set.
 The deeper you nest iterations, the higher the Big O Notation: O(N^3), O(N^4), etc.

 ```
 function printSums(items) {